Inarichō Station

 Inarichō Station (稲荷町駅, Inarichō-eki) is a subway station on the Tokyo Metro Ginza Line in Taitō, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metro.
 It is numbered "G-17".

 Lines

 Inarichō Station is served by the Tokyo Metro Ginza Line from Shibuya to Asakusa.

 Station layout

 The station has two side platforms located on the first basement (B1F) level, serving two tracks.

 Platforms

 There is no connection between the two platforms, and platform 1 (for Shibuya-bound trains) is accessed from the streel-level entrances 1 and 2 on the south side of Asakusa Dori, while platform 2 (for Asakusa-bound trains) is accessed from entrance 3 on the north side.

 History

-Inarichō Station opened on 30 December 1927.
+Inarichō Station is part of the first section of underground railway line in Asia, opened on 30 December 1927.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2013, the station was the least used on the Ginza Line and the 127th busiest on the Tokyo Metro network with an average of 14,831 passengers daily.

 The passenger statistics for previous years are as shown below.